cdapio/cdap/cdap-docs/reference-manual/source/glossary.rst

       IP-to-Geo lookup and serving user-profiles.

    Procedure
-      Procedures are used to query CDAP and its Datasets and retrieve results, making synchronous calls into CDAP from an external system and perform server-side processing on-demand.
+      Procedures (deprecated) are used to query CDAP and its Datasets and retrieve results, making synchronous calls into CDAP from an external system and perform server-side processing on-demand.
 They are similar to a stored procedure in a traditional database system.
 Procedures are typically used to post-process data at query time.

-   Data Virtualization
+   Data Abstraction
       Abstraction of the actual representation of data in storage.

-   Application Virtualization
+   Application Abstraction
-      Abstraction of an application to allow the same application to run in multiple implementations without modification.
+      Application abstraction allows the same application to run in multiple implementations and environments without modification.

    CDAP
       The Cask Data Application Platform; refers to both the platform, and an installed instance of it.